thaffenden/vrsn/README.md

 ### `check`

-Run `vrsn check` to automatically check versions on an existsing git branch.
+Run `vrsn check` to automatically check versions on an existing git branch.

 By default the `check` command can tell if you are on a branch that is not the base branch (i.e. `main`) and will compare the version file on your current